stevenplatt/BlueberryFi/README.md

-# wave
+# Blueberry Fi
-Simplified web interface for OpenWRT with embedded ad and tracker blocking.
+WiFi router software for the Raspberry Pi.